German submarine U-147 (1940): Second patrol

 The boat's second foray was similar to her first, except it started from Kiel.
 She sank another Norwegian ship, Rimfakse, about 130 nmi north-west of Scotland on 27 April 1941.
 She sank no other ships and put into Bergen on 11 May.

 Third patrol and loss

 U-147's third and final patrol began on 24 May 1941.
 A week later, she torpedoed the British freighter Gravelines northwest of the Bloody Foreland (western Ireland), which broke in two and was declared a total loss; the forward part of the ship was towed to the Clyde and scrapped.
 On 2 June U-147 encountered convoy OB 239 north-west of Ireland and attacked alone (a decision which historian Clay Blair described as "bold").
-She damaged one ship (Mokambo) before being sunk with all hands by convoy escorts, the destroyer HMS Wanderer and the corvette HMS Periwinkle.
+She damaged one ship (Mokambo) before being sunk to the west of Skerryvore with all hands by convoy escorts, the destroyer HMS Wanderer and the corvette HMS Periwinkle.

 Summary of raiding history

 Cultural references

-U-147 is erroneously named as the German submarine setting of the 12 May 1959 episode, "The Haunted U-Boat", of the American supernatural anthology series Alcoa Presents: One Step Beyond.
+U-147 is erroneously named as the German submarine setting of the 12 May 1959 episode, "The Haunted U-Boat" of the American supernatural anthology series Alcoa Presents: One Step Beyond.